quixio/quix-cli/docs/Reference/contexts/list.md

 ## How It Works

 The `quix contexts list` command retrieves and displays all the contexts configured in the Quix CLI.
-This command is useful for reviewing the available contexts and their configurations, including the portal URL, default environment, and local debug broker settings.
+This command is useful for reviewing the available contexts and their configurations, including the portal URL, default environment, and SDK broker configuration settings.
 The current active context is indicated with an arrow `→`.

 ## Example Usage